Wulff construction

 The Wulff construction is a method to determine the equilibrium shape of a droplet or crystal of fixed volume inside a separate phase (usually its saturated solution or vapor).
 Energy minimization arguments are used to show that certain crystal planes are preferred over others, giving the crystal its shape.
+It is of fundamental importance in a number of areas ranging from the shape of nanoparticles and precipitates to nucleation.
+It also has more applied relevance in areas such as the shapes of active particles in heterogeneous catalysis.